 OK, so if you follow me on Facebook, y’all know we’re doing a grocery no-spend challenge this month.
 Which means I’m baking LOTS of homemade bread.
-But I’m trying to find shortcuts so that I’m not starting over every day, it seems between pulling out ingredients & bowls, measuring cups & spoons I’m spending way too much time in preparation & cleanup.
-So to experiment I baked & froze 3 loaves of bread, then I made up another batch (which makes 2 loaves) and stuck the dough in the fridge.
-I was wondering if that refrigerated dough would still bake up the same as fresh.
-Here’s what I found:
+But I’m trying to find shortcuts so that I’m not starting over every day.
+Although baking bread is easy, it seems between pulling out ingredients & bowls, measuring cups & spoons I’m spending way too much time in preparation & cleanup.

 I wondered if I could make up the dough one day, refrigerate it and bake it up the following day.
 I know even though the dough is chilled it doesn’t stop the yeast from making the bread rise, it just slows it down.
 So I kept having to punch the dough down as it chilled & slowed more & more.

 When it was time to bake with this chilled dough I allowed 1 hour 5 minutes instead of my usual 50 minutes and it seemed to rise nicely.
 When the rise time was over I baked as I normally would.
 The loaves baked beautifully!